pingcap/errcode/README.md

 # errcode

 This package extends go errors via interfaces to have error codes.
+The goal is that clients can reliably understand errors by checking against error codes

 There are other packages that add capabilities including error codes to errors.
 There is a fundamental difference in architectural decision that this package makes.